 How easy a scale is to use will depend on its controls.
 I prefer scales whose controls are easy to find and have a visible display.

 How Much Can It Handle?

-Something else that can cause the reloading process to be more tedious than normal is the capacity of your reloading press.
+Something else that can cause the reloading process to be more tedious than normal is the capacity of your favorite progressive reloading press.
 If you are reloading numerous rounds, then you will want a scale that can hold a bit more.
 The capacity of the scale will determine how long you take to reload ammo.